benvillalobos/msbuildism/the-packaging-project/README.md

 Setting `OutputItemType="Foo"` tells the build to gather the build output of that `ProjectReference` **into a new item** named "Foo".
 Now we have to insert this new item into `Content` during the build.
 Unfortunately (or fortunately), you can do this MANY ways to do this.

 #### Limitations of OutputItemType
 The main limitation to be aware of is the meaning of "build outputs" here.
-Build outputs primarily means "the dll/exe/pdb".
+Build outputs primarily means "the output dll".
 If your build produces other files, they may not be included in this new item.

+#### Using `ReferenceOutputAssembly`
+Using `ReferenceOutputAssembly=true` on your `ProjectReference` will tell the build "

 ### Manually Gathering Other Build Outputs
 In the event that `OutputItemType` doesn't quite cut it, you have other options.

-#### 1. Use `ReferenceOutputAssembly`
-Using `ReferenceOutputAssembly=true` on your `ProjectReference` will tell the build "

 ### Using OutputItemType To Gather Build Outputs
 #### Pros